 Section 4.5.
 Financial Statements and Condition.

-The Borrower's audited consolidated financial statements as at December 31, 2008, and its unaudited financial statements as at September 30, 2009, as heretofore furnished to the Bank, have been prepared in accordance with GAAP on a consistent basis (except for the absence of footnotes and subject to year-end audit adjustments as to the interim statements) and fairly present the financial condition of the Borrower and its Subsidiaries as at such dates and the results of their operations and changes in financial position for the respective periods then ended.
-As of the dates of such financial statements, neither the Borrower nor any Subsidiary had any material obligation, contingent liability, liability for taxes, or long-term lease obligation that is not reflected in such financial statements or in the notes thereto.
-Since September 30, 2009, there has been no Material Adverse Occurrence.
+(a) The audited consolidated financial statements of the Target as at its fiscal years ended March 31, 2008, March 31, 2009, and March 31, 2010, and the unaudited financial statements of the Target for the five months ending August 31, 2010, copies of each of which have been delivered to the Bank, were prepared in accordance with Hong Kong financial reporting standards on a consistent basis

+(except for, as to the interim statements, the absence of footnotes and normal year-end audit adjustments) and fairly present the consolidated financial condition of the Target as at such dates and the results of its operations and changes in financial position for the respective periods then ended.
+As of the dates of such financial statements, the Target did not have any material obligation, contingent liability, liability for taxes, or long-term lease obligation that is not reflected in such financial statements or in the notes thereto.
+Since March 31, 2010, there has been no Material Adverse Occurrence with respect to the Target.
+On and after the Effective Date, there has been no Material Adverse Occurrence with respect to the Borrower.